 If you have diverticular disease, cucumber seeds may cause stomach upset.
 Some people develop small pouches in the lining of their colons or large intestines.
 The condition, known as diverticulosis, appears in 10 percent of people over 40, and 50 percent of people over 60, according to the National Digestive Diseases Information Clearing House.
-Among people suffering from diverticulosis, as many as one-quarter of them develop an inflammation of those pouches, which is known as diverticulitis.
+Among people with diverticulosis, as many as one-quarter of them develop an inflammation of those pouches, which is known as diverticulitis.
 Hard seeds like sunflower seeds are more likely to cause gas, bloating and cramps than cucumber seeds are, but for extremely sensitive patients, cucumbers may irritate diverticular pouches.

 The Oregon State University Extension Service notes that cucurbitacin most often exists in the peel, outer flesh and stem end of the cucumber.
 To reduce the chance for bitter taste and indigestion, peel cucumbers before serving by removing both the skin and some of the flesh just under the skin.
 Cut off the upper inch of the cucumber and discard.
 Rinsing the paring knife periodically during peeling and before you slice the cucumber may also help reduce the cucurbitacin content of the sliced or chopped cucumbers.
 If diverticular disease is a concern, seed the cucumbers by scooping out the seeds in the center of the vegetable.